andymadge/andymadge.github.io/_posts/2009-08-09-password-salting-techniques.md

 ## Attacks

-Lets look at the type of attacks we want to protect against.
+Let's look at the type of attacks we want to protect against.

 ### Dictionary